mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 by setVersion since that order of comparison is guaranteed monotonicity.

-The client remembers the greatest electionId and setVersion reported by a primary, and distrusts primaries from older setVersions or from the same setVersion but with lesser electionIds.
+The client remembers the greatest electionId and setVersion reported by a primary, and distrusts primaries from older electionIds or from the same electionId but with lesser setVersion.

 - It compares electionIds as 12-byte sequence i.e. memory comparison.
 - It compares setVersions as integer values.